arielf/learning-to-learn/README.md

 ***Again, we can tell we have a great model because:***

   - We have near zero losses on both train and test sets after less than 500 iterations
-  - There's no need for hidden layers (minimalism)
+  - There's no need for hidden-layers (minimalism)
   - Convergence to the solution is both fast and smooth
   - The test and training loss are running close during training, and end-up equal to each other at the end